dwvisser/knoxccl/README.md

 * `dist/` - Where WebPack builds the working static site.
 * `node_modules/` - Where all NPM dependences are placed

+### How to Promote a Current Announcement Visually

+In [newsletters.html](static/newsletters.html), there should be a single div element at the top with the `id` attribute set to "splash_src".
+It also needs a `data-expires` attribute set to an expiration date in YYYY-MM-DD format, and an initial `style` attribute of "display:none".
+The JavaScript code will copy the div contents to the top of the Home tab, and make sure it displays on the Newsletters tab as well.
+Once the expiration date is passed, it will stay invisible, and not be copied to the Home tab.
+IMPORTANT: The `id` attribute is supposed to be unique on the page, so make sure to remove it from any previous announcements.

 ### Local Build and Test

 Before creating a pull request, make sure to create a production build, and serve it locally,